 Relationship Mapping

-- As an org chart, that shows the hierarchy of your prospect company, and their roles as it relates to buying decisions and the buying cycle.
+As an Org Chart, that shows the hierarchy of your prospect company, and their roles as it relates to buying decisions and the buying cycle.

-- As a buying center—a visual interpretation of all the people involved with an account, and their relationships to and influence upon each other.
+As a Buying Center — a visual interpretation of all the people involved with an account, and their relationships to and influence upon each other.